-However hard disk crashes are not random, it is always recommended saving and backing up important data before it’s too late.
+However hard disk crashes are not random, it is always recommended to save and backing up important data before it’s too late.
 You always have time to back up your files and credentials before the hard disk fails completely.

 HDD Expert – Check hard drive health & performance